jletrondo/csv/README.md

 ## Methods
 ### `initialize(array $params)`
-Initializes the CsvReader with given parameters.
+Initializes the Reader with given parameters.

 ### `setDelimiter(string $delimiter)`
 Sets the delimiter for CSV.